 “[A] triumphant celebration of Arab contemporary culture”

 Shubbak has become a key moment in the arts calendar of the UK and the Arab World, bringing new and unexpected voices alongside established artists to new audiences every two years.
-This year’s festival will take place in London from 1 – 16 July 2017.
-Tickets are available for select events now.
-The full programme will be released in Spring 2017.
+This year’s festival takes place in London from 1 – 16 July 2017.
+Tickets are on sale now and the full programme is available to download or view online.
 Follow us on social media or join our mailing list to follow the latest festival news and announcements.

 “The festival’s scope is ambitious… with expressions from varied regions and a thriving, vibrant diaspora” Metro